Skip to main content

 RedFailed

-Open an instance to view full connection health and event history on the Overview tab.
+Open an instance and switch to the Settings tab to see full connection health and event history.

 Instance settings

 Open any instance and switch to the Settings tab to view and edit its configuration.
-Settings are organized into two cards: Instance Details and Resources.
+The tab is organized into several cards: Instance Details, Resources, Environment Variables, Enabled Models (admins only), SSH Connection Status, and Backups (admins only).

 Instance details